Recovering unbiased CMB polarization maps using modern ground-based experiments with minimal assumptions about atmospheric emission: Formalism and background

 Noticing that $\tran{Z} N^{-1} = N^{-1} Z$, we have the simplification

 since $Z$ is a projector.
-Finally, after minimizing the $\chi^2$ with respect to $s$ we find
+Finally, after minimizing the $\chi^2$ with respect to $s$, we find

-If the prior is improper, i.e. $\Sigma_a^{-1} = 0$, at least for some amplitudes, the corresponding modes are directly deprojected from the original data and not included in the sky signal estimate.
-In this extreme case of no prior information, $N^{-1} Z$ becomes the ``filtering and weighting operator'' $F_T$ (c.f. \cite{Poletti:2016xhi,ElBouhargani:2021umq})
+If the prior is improper, i.e., $\Sigma_a^{-1} = 0$, at least for some amplitudes, the corresponding modes are directly deprojected from the original data and not included in the sky signal estimate.
+In this extreme case of no prior information, $N^{-1} Z$ becomes the ``filtering and weighting operator'' $F_T$ (cf. Refs.~\cite{Poletti:2016xhi,ElBouhargani:2021umq}),

-which filters all contributions spanned by the columns of $T$ (i.e. $F_T T = 0$) and weights orthogonal modes by the inverse noise variance.
+which filters all contributions spanned by the columns of $T$ (i.e., $F_T T = 0$) and weights orthogonal modes by the inverse noise variance.
 This construction yields an unbiased estimate of the sky signal in the presence of any systematic effect if $T$ defines a subspace rich enough to encompass every possible manifestation of the effect.
-If that subspace is not orthogonal to the sky, i.e., if there are \emph{degeneracies} between $T$ and $P$, the system matrix $(\tran{P} F_T P)^{-1}$ becomes singular, and the corresponding sky modes are impossible to distinguish from the systematic effect and can not be recovered \cite{Poletti:2016xhi}.
+If that subspace is not orthogonal to the sky, i.e., if there are \emph{degeneracies} between $T$ and $P$, the system matrix $(\tran{P} F_T P)^{-1}$ becomes singular, and the corresponding sky modes are impossible to distinguish from the systematic effect and cannot be recovered \cite{Poletti:2016xhi}.
 Other modes are by construction unbiased over the statistical ensemble of instrumental noise realizations.
 The challenge in this case is to define a sufficiently general $T$ that correctly captures the systematic while keeping the number of potentially degenerate sky modes to a minimum.

-When proper priors are available, i.e. when $\Sigma_a^{-1}$ is invertible, one can rewrite $N^{-1} Z$ using the Woodbury matrix identity:
+When proper priors are available, i.e., when $\Sigma_a^{-1}$ is invertible, one can rewrite $N^{-1} Z$ using the Woodbury matrix identity: